dotnet/templating/README.md

 Still have a question about template authoring?
 Do not hesitate to [open new discussion](https://github.com/dotnet/templating/discussions) in GitHub Template Authoring.

+### Authoring Tools

+Besides the actual implementation of .NET Template Engine, the repo contains various tools that help to author the templates.
+They are not shipped together with .NET SDK, but available on NuGet.org.
+More information can be found [here](docs/authoring-tools/Authoring-Tools.md)

 ### Template Samples

 We have created [dotnet template samples](https://github.com/dotnet/templating/tree/main/dotnet-template-samples), which shows how you can use the template engine to create new templates.
 The samples are setup to be stand alone for specific examples.